ironblodz/tecprestige/wp-content/plugins/multibanco-ifthen-software-gateway-for-woocommerce/readme.txt

 = 2.0.1 =
 * New `multibanco_ifthen_set_on_hold` filter to be able to leave the order pending instead of on hold by returning `false` - use at your own risk
-* New `multibanco_ifthen_cancel_unpaid_orders` filter to be able to enable order auto cancelation by WooCommerce, if "Manage stock" and "Hold stock (minutes)" are configured, by returning `true` - use at your own risk
+* New `multibanco_ifthen_cancel_unpaid_orders` filter to be able to enable order auto cancelation by WooCommerce, if “Manage stock” and “Hold stock (minutes)” are configured, by returning `true` - use at your own risk
 * Bumped `Tested up to` and `WC tested up to` tag

 = 2.0 =